South Side LGBTQ Stories

 What if it is raining?

-The entire tour takes place inside a bus, so you’ll stay dry.
+The entire tour takes place inside a trolley, so you’ll stay dry.

 Are there any COVID-19 considerations in-place?